Skip to content

 • Find a quiet, comfortable place where you can sit down without being disturbed.
 Then, practice mindfulness meditation for about 10 to 20 minutes by closing your eyes and taking deep breaths.

 • Begin to observe your thoughts and feelings.
-If you notice thoughts or feelings related to your bad habit, such as a craving or a negative emotion that triggers the habit, simply observe them without judgment or resistance.
+If you notice thoughts or feelings related to your bad habits, such as a craving or a negative emotion that triggers the habit, simply observe them without judgment or resistance.
 Acknowledge their presence, but don't get caught up in them.

 • Visualize yourself breaking the bad habit.
 Imagine yourself successfully resisting the urge to engage in the habit, and feel a sense of pride and accomplishment.

-Although, mindfulness meditation doesn’t necessarily have to a sitting activity.
+Although, mindfulness meditation doesn’t necessarily have to be a sitting activity.
 You can still practice mindfulness meditation even when you’re walking.
 This is referred to as walking meditation or mindful walking.

-Dog getting a treat
+Breaking Bad Habits: Dog getting a treat

 What Is Positive Reinforcement?